pkulchenko/fullmoon/README.md

 with a table **will overwrite the default**, so if `Secure` needs to be enabled, make sure to also pass `httponly` and `samesite` options.

+To delete a cookie, set its value to `false`: for example, `r.cookies.token = false` deletes the value of the `token` cookie.

 #### Session

 The `session` table provides access to the session table that can